 We run a number of open day/evenings throughout the year – usually in October, March and June.
-Please check our website for time/day and campus information.
+Please check the website for time/day and campus information.

 The Shadow a Student Programme is aimed at pupils who are undecided about their next step.
 It allows them to gain a useful insight into the course they’d like to study and the range of work covered.
-They also have an opportunity to experience what independent study really means.
+They also have a chance to experience what independent study really means.

-This is a sample of the workshops/taster sessions on offer.
-We are happy to discuss your requirements and build a bespoke package that meets the needs of all your young people.
+These are a sample of the workshops/taster sessions offered, but we are happy to discuss your requirements and build a bespoke package that meets the needs of all your pupils.